 - Roughcast finish: In this nature of finish coarse aggregate are mixed with the mortar and the ratio is 1:1.5:3.
 This is best for external walls.

 - Sand faced finish: Of this nature, two coats of plaster are done.
-For the first coat the mortar ratio is of 1:4 and for the second coat, it is 1:1.
+For the first coat, the mortar ratio is 1:4 and for the second coat, it is 1:1.
 Finally, a layer of sand is attached to the upper coat.

 - Pebbledash finish: In this, the mortar ratio is of 1:3.
 Pebbles of sizes varying between 10mm to 20mm are pasted on the upper surface.

 - Scraped finish: To have this finish the upper coat is scraped with a steel blade after it has dried a bit.

 You may be now thinking about why to have plastering on the walls and the ceilings.
 Yes, let us have a look at the advantages and disadvantages of having such a wall surface.

 The advantages and disadvantages of the plaster surface

 - Decorative appeal: When you have the walls and ceiling plastered you have various options to enhance the décor by applying various natures of finishes.

 - Durability: Plastered walls are more durable than drywall.
 They can provide you better longevity and these plastering solutions can protect your walls from rainwater, humidity, heat and other climatic disasters.
 Even if you find any damages on these plastered surfaces then you can easily repair the same at any time.

 - Pollution-free: Plastered walls are pollution-free in nature.
 There is less amount of dust created by such a wall than a wall without plaster.